Citrate of Magnesia

 Take this medicine with a full glass of water.

-Magnesium citrate should produce a bowel movement within 30 minutes to 6 hours after you take the medicine.
+Citrate of Magnesia should produce a bowel movement within 30 minutes to 6 hours after you take the medicine.

 Call your doctor if your symptoms do not improve after 7 days of treatment, or if the medicine produces no results.
 Not having a bowel movement after using a laxative may be a sign of a condition more serious than occasional constipation.